allenwyq/ADLTagger-Object-Detection/README.md

 The FormObject.cs is the new window for object detection

 In bin/Debug/net7.0-windows/MMD.py is where the python code for the object detection actually takes place using the MMDetection library of python.

+The sample output of xml file and labeled images can be found in bin/Debug/net7.0-windows/Output